DexPaprika API

 ```

-Each asset object requires `chain` (network ID), `address` (token contract), and `method` (always `t_p` for token price).
+Each asset object requires `chain` (network ID), `address` (token contract), and `method` (`token_price`, or the deprecated `t_p` for the legacy compact shape).

 ```